Operation Antiquity

-Operation Antiquity is one of a series of operations by U.S. federal law enforcement agencies to investigate the smuggling of ancient artifacts from Thailand to the United States since 2002.
-After several years of secrecy, the case was uncovered on January 24, 2008 by federal law enforcement officers who raided multiple museums, shops, warehouses, and the homes of private art collectors and made headlines in several international media at the time. news.
+Operation Antiquity was a criminal investigation by U.S. federal law enforcement agencies to investigate the smuggling of ancient artifacts from Thailand, Vietnam, Myanmar (Burma), Cambodia, Laos, and other countries in Asia and the Americas to the United States.
+The investigation began in 2002 and concluded officially in 2014.
+After several years of quiet development and undercover work, the case was made public on January 24, 2008 when federal law enforcement officers raided several museums and two antiquities dealers throughout California and a private museum in Illinois.

-The case involved a criminal group that smuggled ancient relics from Thailand to the United States, as well as a scandal in which several museums in California accepted donations even though they knew about the smuggling.
-More than 10,000 looted cultural relics were seized in this case, many of them from the Ban Chiang archaeological site.
-It later facilitated the repatriation of large numbers of artifacts to Thailand and set higher standards of accountability for museum officials who deal with cultural property.
+The case examined coordinated efforts from individuals who smuggled artifacts from Southeast Asia to the United States, as well as several museums that accessioned donations of suspect origination.
+Tens of thousands looted cultural relics were seized in this case, many of them from Ban Chiang and related archaeological sites.
+The case later facilitated the repatriation of some artifacts to Thailand and other countries and resulted in higher standards of museum acquisitions who deal with ancient cultural property.

 Background

-The main suspect in the case, Robert Olson, started smuggling after coming into contact with antiquities during a trip to Thailand in the 1970s.
-He buys antiquities from a Thai middleman, Marc Pettibone, which he then sells to museums across California for a profit.
-Pettibone, an American living in Thailand, collected ancient artifacts for Olsen from all over Thailand, and assisted in bribing customs for the smooth transportation of artifacts to the United States.
-Olson's regulars include Beverly Hills home improvement stores and private art galleries such as the Silk Road Gallery.
-After a criminal syndicate smuggled ancient artifacts into the United States, art galleries took the lead in finding people who needed tax deductions and providing appraisers services, multiplying the price of artifacts obtained from Thailand as the appraised value, and then adding them Donate to a museum to receive a tax deduction for art donations.
-It is said that there are more cultural relics in American museums than excavations.
+Initially, the main suspects in the case were Robert Olson and Armand Labbé.
+Robert Olson started collecting antiquities from North and South America in 1970.
+Often these antiquities were looted from archaeological sites and then smuggled from their countries by middle men or himself, allegedly.
+In some cases, he would then sell these artifacts to museums across California for a profit.
+Labbé was the curator at the Bowers Museum but died before the raids took place.
+The Bowers Museum was one of those raided for possessing smuggled artifacts.
+Labbé had Marc Pettibone, an American living in Thailand and alleged coconspirator of Olson, collect ancient artifacts from Thailand, and assist in bribing Thai customs for the smooth transportation of artifacts across borders.
+Olson's customers also included Beverly Hills home improvement stores and private art galleries such as the Silk Roads Gallery.
+After smuggling ancient artifacts into the United States, art galleries found people who needed tax deductions and provided appraisers' services, inflating the price of artifacts obtained from Thailand as the appraised value.
+Individuals would then donate them to museums to receive a tax deduction for art donations.
+It was deemed that there are more cultural relics from Thailand in American museums than in excavationed collections.

+Silk Roads Gallery was run by Jonathan and Carolyn Markell and was one of the raided businesses.
+The Markells and Olson were singled out in the investigation due to their numerous ties to the smuggled artifacts in circulation.
+They were involved in the inflated appraisal values of many artifacts, some inflated as much as 400 times the commercial value, and were believed to have personally coached individuals to donate these items.
+Most donation assessments remained under the sum of $5000 each to avoid further documentation required by the IRS.